This post may contain affiliate links. Read the full disclosure

 The basecamp design is made with high denier waterproof nylon fabric, featherlight aluminium poles, and two doors and snow flaps to help keep you dry and warm during bad weather.

 When you’re looking for a tent that can get through all four seasons, it’s hard to beat the durability and practicality of this model.
 With its 210T anti-tear checkered polyester material that resists wear and abrasions, not to mention a water-resistant finish with PU 3000mm waterproofing technology – there is no need to worry about rain or snow ruining your experience anymore!

-The only downside is this tent is only for 2 people and not a good option for family camping trips.
+The only downside is this tent is only for 2 people and is not a good option for family camping trips.
 However, being so lightweight, it makes it a perfect choice for hiking and backpacking and couples sharing body heat during winter trips.